AyaWaken

 Any infringement on religious freedom, even temporary, constitutes irreparable harm under both the First Amendment and RFRA.

-As clarified in Tandon, even momentary interference with the free exercise of religion is considered irreparably harmful, beyond the reach of monetary compensation.
+As clarified in Tandon, even momentary interference with the free exercise of religion is considered irreparably harmful beyond the reach of monetary compensation.

 IV.
 Health, Safety, and Church Protocols

 Ayawaken Church’s ceremonial use of Ayahuasca is rooted in a safe, well-documented, and spiritually grounded tradition.
-According to peer-reviewed medical and scientific literature:

 • Ayahuasca has a low potential for abuse